AaronGullickson/piat_grades_marijuana/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on College Grades and Marijuana Use

 # Introduction